eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/nesting.md

 ## Example

 The supplier produces five different toys on two different production lines for the customer.
 Afterwards the produced toys of both production lines are colored in the same paint shop.
-All five toys pass through the same paint shop within the colouring process.
+All five toys pass through the same paint shop within the coloring process.

 - Production line 1 is used to produce toys 1, 2 and 3 for the customer.
 - Production line 2 is used to produce toys 4 and 5 for the customer.